ninerzeng/LetsJam/song-list.md

 ### Song List

 - Hallelujah - Covered by various artists
-- I Will Follow You Into the Dark - Death Cab For Cutie
+- I Will Follow You Into the Dark - Death Cab For Cutie - Cancel (no drums and piano in particular)
-- Riptide - Vance Joy
+- Riptide - Vance Joy - (not sure about piano, if Alex says yes then stays else cancel)
 - Sound of Silence - Simon and Garfunkel
-- I am yours - Jason Mraz
+- I'm yours - Jason Mraz
-- Land of Gold - Anoushka Shankar
+- Land of Gold - Anoushka Shankar - cancel, not really one for jamming
-- Hey Jude - The Beatles (Good starter, very simple)
+- Hey Jude - The Beatles (Good starter, very simple) - ping if someone has comment to cancel
-- Bad Day - Daniel Powter (simple and easy)
+- Bad Day - Daniel Powter (simple and easy) - yes, ping if someone has comment to cancel
-- All of me - John Legend (Good for piano, easy guitar chords)
+- All of me - John Legend (Good for piano, easy guitar chords) - no drums
+- November Rain - Guns N' Roses - piano, guitar, drums and violin

+Note to Nina: Can you play with any of the selected one?

+P.S.
+Please keep in mind piano, guitar, drums, violin and fun.